 Breaking shortbread over a bride's head is another old tradition that's still followed in some parts of Scotland today.
 Another is to eat shortbread with cheese, especially during the new year clelebrations.

 January 6th is National Shortbread Day in the United States.
-Any day is a good day for eating shortbread, though!
+I think that any day is a good day for eating shortbread, though.

 Early petticoat tails contained caraway seeds, which are generally left out of modern mixtures.
 Today's shortbread is available with added fruits, nuts, spices, citrus zest, and vanilla essence.
 The shortbread may also contain chocolate chips or be covered with chocolate.